psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 [Isle of Wight Observer - Saturday 07 October 1854](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18541007/006/0002)

-Joseph Anderson, of the Crab and Lobster publichouse, was charged with keeping his house open for the sale of beer after 10 o'clock on Sunday night, the 24th ult.
+Joseph Anderson, of the Crab and Lobster public-house, was charged with keeping his house open for the sale of beer after 10 o'clock on Sunday night, the 24th ult.

 P.C.
 Lockhart said—I went to the defendant's house in company with P.C.
 Cave at twenty minutes to 11 on the night in question and heard persons in the house.
 I stopped at the front door and Cave went to the back door.
 Cave knocked at the back door and some one asked who it was, and he said, the police.
 The person did not open the door but went back again into the house.
 I heard a scuffle in the house afterwards.
 I rapped several times at the front door, and I heard the defendant say to a boy inside, Why don't you open the door or go and see who it is.
 A female made reply and said, you know who it is, it is the police.
 The defendant then came to the door and asked who it was.
 I told him, the police.
 He opened the door, and I asked him who he had in his house.
 He said, no one.
 I told him he had for I heard them.
 He again said he had no one; he would not do anything against the law if he knew it, for ever so.
 I went to the back door and let Cave in.
 We searched the house and found two men in a cupboard in the back room, two in the coal hole and in the yard, one the water closet.
 There were cups on the sideboard that had been used for beer, and there was a quart cup and a glass half-full of beer in the other room.
 I told him I must report him.
 He said he hoped I should not.